NicolasBernaerts/tasmota/teleinfo/README.md

 Compilation
 -----------

-If you want to compile this firmware version, you just need :
+If you want to compile this firmware version, you just need to :
 1. install official tasmota sources
-2. place or replace files in this repository
+2. place or replace files from this repository
-3. add other files form the **tasmota/common** repository
+3. place specific files from **tasmota/common** repository
+4. install **FTPClientServer** library

 Here are the files needed from the **tasmota/common** repository :
 * xdrv_50_filesystem_cfg_csv.ino